feedhenry-raincatcher/raincatcher-core/cloud/logger/README.md

 This module creates logging facade for node.js based applications that is used by all Raincatcher modules.
 Users can use their own loggers by wrapping them into provided interface.
-By default module provides Bunyan logger implementation.
+By default module provides [Bunyan](https://www.npmjs.com/package/bunyan) logger implementation.
-Please refer to bunyan documentation for more information?

 ## Quick start